2024–25 UEFA Champions League: League phase

 The league phase draw for the 2024–25 UEFA Champions League took place at the Grimaldi Forum in Monaco on 29 August 2024, 18:00 CEST.
 The 36 teams were divided into four pots of nine teams each based on their UEFA club coefficient, except for the Champions League title holders, who were automatically placed as the top seed in pot 1.

 The 36 teams were manually drawn and then, the automated software digitally drew their eight different opponents at random, determining which of their matches were at home and which ones away.
 Each team faced two opponents from each of the four pots, one at home and one away.
 Teams could not face opponents from their own association, and could only be drawn against a maximum of two sides from the same association.

-Brest and Girona made their debut appearances in European football.
-Aston Villa, Bologna and Slovan Bratislava made their debut appearances since the introduction of the group stage.
+Aston Villa, Bologna, Brest, Girona and Slovan Bratislava made their debut appearances since the introduction of the group stage, with Brest and Girona both qualifying for European football for the first time in their history.
+For the first time in their history, France had four clubs in the Champions League main stage.

 A total of 16 national associations were represented in the league phase.

 Table

 The top eight ranked teams received a bye to the round of 16.
-The teams ranked from 9th to 24th contested the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
+The teams ranked from 9th to 24th contested the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw, while those ranked 17th to 24th were not.
 Teams ranked from 25th to 36th were eliminated from all competitions, with no access to the 2024–25 UEFA Europa League.